 The modern olive-green seabag we have in service today is from the 1970s era.
 It’s sturdy, the straps can carry a lot of weight and they are deceptively spacious.
-Sometimes troops write the places they been on them.
+Sometimes troops write the places they've been on them.
 To have an ol’ salty looking one is a badge of honor in the Corps - as long as it's not unserviceable.
-The evolution of the sea bag stretches back to when it wasn’t even a bag at all.
-From the humble beginnings of a bungle of clothes and bedding, to the timeless pack we now today, this reliable piece of gear has always had the military’s back, literally.
+The evolution of the seabag stretches back to when it wasn’t even a bag at all.
+From the humble beginnings of a bundle of clothes and bedding, to the timeless pack we know today, this reliable piece of gear has always had the military’s back, literally.

 Pre-World War II

-Early in the 1800s before the War of 1812, Commodore Edward Preble banned the use of chests by Navy sailors under the rank of petty officer.
-The first sea bag is painted black.
-Naturally it is a nightmare for a sailors to dig through it below deck at night.
-They would attempt to divide their belongings between the bag and the hammock they were issued to make things easier to find at night.
+Early in the 1800s, before the War of 1812, Commodore Edward Preble banned the use of chests by Navy sailors under the rank of petty officer.
+The first seabag is painted black.
+Naturally, it is a nightmare for sailors to dig through below deck at night.
+They would attempt to divide their belongings between the bag and the hammock they were issued to make things easier to find.
 Decades later this technique would become known as a ‘Lash-up’ in the 1900s.
 The black seabag was made of flax linen and stood at 42 inches with a diameter of 18 inches.

-By the early 1900s the sea bag changed from black to white and the ‘Lash-up’ had become tradition.
-The white sea bag was reduced to 36 inches in height and 12 inches in diameter.
-Just like today, sea bags at the time did not have straps but had to be labeled with the sailor’s name and number.
+By the early 1900s, the seabag had changed from black to white, and the ‘Lash-up’ had become a tradition.
+The white seabag was reduced to 36 inches in height and 12 inches in diameter.
+Just like today, seabags at the time did not have straps but had to be labeled with the sailor’s name and number.
 When Reveille was called, sailors had to take down their hammocks suspended on hooks, pack up their bedding and get dressed.
 Ships in the 1930s phased out hammocks and equipped ships with racks.

 Seabags Post-World War II